 DDRC1.3 The DDRC specifies procedures and timings for the supply of data and subsequent updating, where the timings are covered by detailed timetables laid down in other sections of the Distribution Code they are not necessarily repeated in full in the DDRC.

-DDRC1.4 In the case of an Embedded Generator seeking a connection to the DNO’s Distribution System then irrespective of its potential involvement in the Balancing Mechanism, discussions on connection will be with the DNO concerned with the connection arrangements, in addition to any discussions required with NGC under the Grid Code.
+DDRC1.4 In the case of an Embedded Generator seeking a connection to the DNO’s Distribution System then irrespective of its potential involvement in the Balancing Mechanism, discussions on connection will be with the DNO concerned with the connection arrangements, in addition to any discussions required with NGESO under the Grid Code.
 References to “Embedded Generator” in the DDRC shall include existing and prospective Embedded Generators.

 DDRC2 OBJECTIVE